Kamalpaneru/Ruby_training_exercise/README.md

 # Ruby_training_exercise
-Training exercises for IT club members
+Training exercises for IT club members.